 Type of Eating Establishment you run (a local café or a high-profile fine dining restaurant)

-Years of experience (As you develop more experience, you can expect a higher salary than those new to the industry).
+Years of experience (As you develop more knowledge, you can expect a higher salary than those new to the industry).

 Early career Restaurant Managers (1-4 years of experience): AU$56,504 p.a.